FAQ's: Your Questions Answered

 Doctors write prescriptions and pharmacists fill those prescriptions.
 If a pharmacist misreads a prescription and gives either the incorrect medication or the incorrect dosage of the correct medication, or if the Doctor writes the prescription and prescribes the incorrect dosage or incorrect medicine, tragic results may occur.
 Unfortunately, this happens with alarmingly regularity causing serious injury and sometimes even death.

 Have you, or a loved one, been injured or died from an improper drug prescription?
 If so, do you know how to determine who may be at fault for your injuries??
-Call the Law Office of Dan Newlin and Partners for a free consultation and get answers to all of your questions.
+Call Dan Newlin Injury Attorneys for a free consultation and get answers to all of your questions.
 Prescription malpractice is a very complex and confusing area of the law and you need an experienced attorney by your side to help you determine all your rights.
-Dan Newlin & Partners are those types of attorneys, and have the knowledge and resources to obtain all the compensation and benefits you are entitled to if you are the victim of prescription malpractice.
-Call Dan Newlin & Partners at (407) 888-8000.
+Dan Newlin Injury Attorneys are those types of attorneys, and have the knowledge and resources to obtain all the compensation and benefits you are entitled to if you are the victim of prescription malpractice.
+Call Dan Newlin Injury Attorneys at (407) 888-8000.
 Call now, don’t delay.